On Your Marks

 On Saturday, Oct.
-12, Kenya’s Brigrid Kosgei ran the world’s fastest marathon at 1:59:40.
+12, Kenya’s Eliud Kipchoge ran the world’s fastest marathon at 1:59:40.
 Now Eugene will attempt to break the record for smallest city to host an international sports championship event.

 Still jetlagged from the 2019 Track and Field Championships in Doha, Qatar, athletes attended an event at the University of Oregon on Thursday, Oct.
 10, to rally enthusiasm for the championships’ first-ever hosting on U.S. soil.